Nystrata/MetroidAPrime/docs/setup_en.md

 - [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases)
 - [Dolphin Emulator](https://dolphin-emu.org/download/).
 We recommend the latest Release version.
 - A _Metroid Prime_ (GameCube version) ISO file
+  - This must be a full standard ISO.
+"Compressed ISO", "ciso", or "nkit.iso" will **not** work.
   - Any official release copy of the GameCube version will work.
 (All region versions are compatible, including all three versions of NTSC-USA)
   - The Wii and Switch version of the game are _not_ supported.